laboon/infsci2955/deliverables/deliverable4/deliverable4.md

 2. Writing unit tests for that method
 3. Refactoring the method to be more performant

-Test code will be on Github( https://github.com/laboon/JavaLife ), and should be issued __as a PULL REQUEST (PR)__ against the original repo.
+Test code will be on Github( https://github.com/laboon/JavaLife ), and should be submitted as a fork of the original repo (as in D2).

 There are no partners for this deliverable.